aimeepete/Automated-ELK-Stack-Deployment/README.md

   - **What is the advantage of a jump box?**

-      Accessing other machines that are not exposed to the public internet securly.
-Utilizing it to jump from machine to machine in order to conduct admistrative tasks.
+      Accessing other machines that are not exposed to the public internet securely.
+Utilizing it to jump from machine to machine to conduct administrative tasks.

 - Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.